puneetbehl/grails-gradle-plugin/README.md

 grails-publish
 ---------
-A Gradle plugin to simplify publishing to either an Artifactory or Maven Central endpoint for snapshots & to Maven Central for releases.
+A Gradle plugin to simplify publishing:

+1. snapshots with either the Maven Publish gradle plugin or Nexus Publish gradle plugin.
+2. releases with the Nexus Publish gradle plugin.

 Example Usage: